mark-monteiro/gameyfin-playnite-library-plugin/README.md

 - Authenticate with Gameyfin if it is behind a forward-auth provider like Authelia
 - Download your games as .zip files from the Playnite UI

+### What This Addon CAN'T Do (Yet)

+- Install games
+- Launch games
+- Track play time

 ## Installing

-This addon has not yet been published with the [Playnite add-on database](https://github.com/JosefNemec/PlayniteAddonDatabase).
+This addon has not yet been published with the [Playnite add-on database](https://github.com/JosefNemec/PlayniteAddonDatabase) (see #1).
 For now, in order to load the addon, you need to build it manually then load it in Playnite using the developer settings:

 1. To build the extension, open the solution in Visual Studio and build it.